deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> The table presents the correlation results of several models' judgments on the JudgerBench B dataset, using the accuracy rate per question and the correlation results based on the overall model scores as evaluation metrics.
+> This table presents the correlation results of several models on the JudgerBench B dataset, specifically focusing on the AlignBench, Fofo, WildBench, and ArenaHard subsets.

 {{< table-caption >}}